Pradhan Mantri Awas Yojana: History

 IAY was officially merged with the Pradhan Mantri Awas Yojana Gramin scheme.

 The scheme

 The features of Pradhan Mantri Awas Yojana are that the government will provide an interest subsidy of 6.5% (for EWS and LIG), 4% for MIG-I and 3% for MIG-II on housing loans availed by the beneficiaries for a period of 20 years under credit link subsidy scheme (CLSS) from the start of a loan.
-The houses under Pradhan Mantri Awas Yojana would be constructed through an eco-friendly technology while allotting ground floors in any housing scheme under PMAY, preference will be given to differently-abled and older persons.
+The houses under Pradhan Mantri Awas Yojana would be constructed through an eco-friendly technology while allotting ground floors in any housing scheme under PMAY, preference will be given to disabled and older persons.

 Finance

 The government has approved an investment of ₹43922 crore for construction of 6,83,724 houses for urban poor including central assistance commitment of ₹10050 crore by April 2016.